osmandapp/docs/content/osmand/map/track-context-menu.md

 ## Overview

-In Overview user can find track data info and make actions with viewing of the chosen track.
+In Overview user can find track data info and make actions with viewing of the chosen track:

+- [Info panel](/osmand/map/track-context-menu#info-panel) - shows track info: distance, speed, ascent/descent...
+- [Quick actions](/osmand/map/track-context-menu#quick-actions) - action buttons for the chosen track.
+- [Description and info](/osmand/map/track-context-menu#description) - track file info and track description.

 You can [short tap](/osmand/map/map-context-menu#select-route-short-tap-for-android) on the track on the map → {% data variables.android-values.shared_string_overview %} → click to "eye" button for not showing the track on the map.